 Apartment Coffee, #01-01, 139 Selegie Road, Singapore 188309

 A stalwart on the local cafe scene, this hipster hangout is one of the big reasons why cafe-hoppers and caffeine addicts flock to Jalan Besar.
 Industrial chic with a breezy alfresco area, Chye Seng Huat Hardware knows its coffee inside out.
 Just take a look at the range of espressos, seasonal coffees and cold brews.
 Brekkie lovers will love the all-day big breakfast, while hearty eaters can dig into mains like juicy burgers and hearty wraps.

 Chye Seng Huat Hardware, 150 Tyrwhitt Road, Singapore 207563

 Craving Cantonese roast meats?
 Char does a wicked rendition of char siew, with fork-tender meat drenched in a sauce that’s gloriously sticky, sweet and salty.
 Come for its signature, but stay for the jasmine tea-infused roast duck and soya sauce chicken.
 They’re all so delightful that you can’t help but go for the trio on one platter.
 Don’t forget to pair ’em with draft beers, ciders or wines to elevate the dining experience.

 6. Two Bakers

 On the hunt for a hearty brunch?
-This cafe in Jalan Besar hits the spot with its line-up of delectable dishes including tiger prawn avocado salad, pancakes topped with ricotta and fresh fruit, and toast with eggs.
+This cafe in Jalan Besar hits the spot with its line-up of delectable dishes including tiger prawn cocktail salad, seafood marinara risotto, and miso French toast.
 Don’t forget to leave room for dessert, though.
 These intricate creations are a sight to behold, blending flavours like mango, passion fruit, pistachio and vanilla in too-pretty-to-eat designs.

 Two Bakers, 88 Horne Road, Singapore 209083